South Capital Street Limited Line: History

-Route W9 originally operated as the Defense Facilities Shuttle Line at first.
+It originally operated as the Defense Facilities Shuttle Line at first.
 The line was created on December 28, 1991 in conjunction with the opening of Anacostia station.
 The new route W9 would operate between Anacostia station and the Defense Intelligence Agency Headquarters via Naval Support Facility Anacostia, and Bolling Air Force Base mostly operating along South Capitol Street.
 The line provides weekday peak-hour service for government workers to Green Line service without having to walk.

 However after the September 11 attacks, security increased all around the United States.
 In addition, security was tighten at the military facilities at the DIA, Naval Support Facility, and Bolling Air Force Base.
 The increased security prevented Metrobuses entering inside the facilities.
 The W9 would now have to stop along South Capitol Street outside the Navy and Air Force gates.
 This requires passengers to walk up to one mile or ride an internal base shuttle to reach their destinations.

 In 2005, the DIA created a shuttle route to serve the facilities which can enter the base and stop at the DIA Headquarters.
 Ridership on the W9 decreased as of a result as the shuttle provides access to inside the facility unlike the W9 which can only go as far as the Navy and Air Force Gates.

 WMATA proposed to eliminate the W9 in its FY2007 budget as the route only averages 98 passengers per day since the DIA Shuttle took over the route.
 Its performance measures went as follows:

-First Discontinuation

-On September 24, 2006, route W9 was eliminate due to low ridership.
+On September 24, 2006, route W9 was eliminated due to low ridership.
 The Defense Intelligence Agency's Shuttle would replace the W9.
 Alternative service along South Capitol Street was also replaced by route W4.

-Reincarnation

 With the construction of the new Douglas A. Munro Coast Guard Headquarters Building for the United States Coast Guard taking place, the Department of Homeland Security began evaluating new connections to the building.
 The original plan was to enhance existing Metrobus service in the area as the least impactful on the surrounding neighborhoods.
 It was then later suggested to extend one of the existing routes to the new Headquarters and create a new route going into Downtown.

 After construction of the Coast Guard Headquarters completed in 2013, WMATA implemented a new MetroExtra route W9 under the South Capital Street Limited Line.
 The new route W9 will operate during the weekday peak-hours between L'Enfant Plaza station and the Douglas A. Munro Coast Guard Headquarters Building operating along South Capitol Street with AM Peak-Hour trips extended to Livingston.
 Additionally, WMATA extended the A4 from Anacostia station to the new headquarters on weekdays and diverted the W5 into the headquarters as well.
-The new W9 and A4/W5 extension would be funded by the Coast Guard under a five year contract which will expire on June 30, 2018.
+The new W9 and A4/W5 extension would be funded by the Coast Guard under a five-year contract which will expire on June 30, 2018.
 The changes were implemented on September 29, 2013.

 The South Capital Street Limited Line name was originally under the A9 before it was changed in 2013.